 Politics is the perfect playground for narcissists, offering them millions of heads to enter.
 That ensures them a supply of what they are dependent on: Attention.
 Along with that comes the satisfaction of another prominent urge: Power.

 In politics, they can also bring to bear all their charm and manipulation tactics.
-And their talents for blame-shifting and back-stabbing can find their right elements.
+Their talents for blame-shifting and back-stabbing can find their right elements.

 Narcissists have no values or convictions.
 Hence, as politicians, they are only interested in results that make them look good.
 They don’t care about hospitals, affordable housing or railways.
 They break agreements and betray people, often without noticing.
 Responsibility and consequences are words to be used against other people.
 They don’t read, they don’t reflect, they don’t listen.
 As a result, they have very poor judgement.